awsdocs/aws-mobile-developer-guide/doc_source/how-to-android-lambda.rst

 Now whenever the Lambda function is invoked, you should see an application toast with the text "Hello John using <device>".

-To get started using streamlined steps for setting up and using lambda functions to handle cloud API calls, see :ref:`Add AWS Mobile Cloud Logic <add-aws-mobile-cloud-logic>`.
+To get started using streamlined steps for setting up and using lambda functions to handle cloud API calls, see :ref:`Add AWS Mobile Cloud Logic <mobile-hub-add-aws-mobile-cloud-logic>`.

 .. _Cognito Console: https://console.aws.amazon.com/cognito/home